 Be Aware of “Extinction Burst” Behavior

-Then, when you start to correct his crying by ignoring him, he’ll think you haven’t heard and cries harder.
+Then, when you start to correct the puppy’s crying by ignoring them, they’ll think you haven’t heard — and just cry harder.

 When a puppy cries and the problem gets worse, this is an “extinction burst.”
 Unfortunately for you, the puppy will put a lot of effort in and will (a) cry very loudly or (b) keep the performance up for several days.

 Don’t be discouraged.
 Keep going.